Corporate Information:

 Stores and spares and loose tools are valued at lower of cost or net realisable value.
 However, materials and other items held for operation and maintenance of fixed assets are not written down below cost.

-Costs are determined on unsold Certified Emission Reduction (CER) and Renewable Energy Certificate (REC) are considered as Inventory and valued on the basis of costs which are directly allocated to it.
+Costs are determined on unsold Certified Emission Reduction (CER) and Renewable Energy Certificate (REC) and are considered as Inventory and valued on the basis of costs which are directly allocated to it.
 The cost is assigned to inventories on First in First Out (FIFO) basis.
 These CERs and RECs are valued at lower of cost or net realisable value.

 Net realizable value is the estimated selling price in the ordinary course of business, less estimated costs of completion and estimated costs necessary to make the sale.